-Many of our graduates from the Certificate go on to study the Diploma and Masters programmes, and forge exciting careers as educators, researchers, practitioners and clinicians.
+Many of our graduates from the Certificate go on to study the Diploma and Masters programmes, and forge exciting careers as educators, leaders, researchers, practitioners and clinicians.
 We hope their stories will inspire you to take this next step on your career path.
 The programme is also an excellent stepping stone for pursuing a PhD in the field.

 Applicants to the Certificate must hold a relevant undergraduate degree or its equivalent and have access to an appropriate level of teaching activity (we recommend around 18 hours which should ideally consist of a few separate events) during the year of the programme.